In Memoriam: Sid Davidoff

 New York City has lost one of its most legendary political figures.
 Sid Davidoff, who spent six decades at the heart of the city’s political life, passed away on November 16, 2025, at the age of 86.

-Born in Brooklyn and raised in Queens, Davidoff was a product of New York City through and through.
-He graduated from City College of New York in 1960 and earned his law degree from NYU in 1963, beginning a career that would make him one of the most respected and influential figures in New York politics.
+Born in Brooklyn and raised in Queens, Davidoff was a New Yorker to his core.
+He graduated from City College of New York in 1960 and earned his law degree from NYU in 1963, launching a career that would establish him as one of the most respected and influential voices in New York politics.

 The Lindsay Years

-Davidoff’s rise was meteoric.
-By his mid-twenties, he was already a trusted aide to Mayor John Lindsay, serving as administrative assistant during one of the most tumultuous periods in the city’s history.
-He was Lindsay’s “walking guide to the streets of New York,” managing the mayor’s schedule whenever he left City Hall and serving on the front lines during crises from sanitation strikes to the unrest at Columbia University.
-Elizabeth Holtzman, who worked alongside him, noted that “Sid Davidoff, in essence, helped make it possible for Lindsay to govern the city.”
+Davidoff’s rise was swift.
+By his mid-twenties, he was already a trusted aide to Mayor John Lindsay, serving as administrative assistant during one of the most turbulent periods in the city’s history.
+He was Lindsay’s street-level guide through New York, managing the mayor’s schedule outside City Hall and standing on the front lines during crises from sanitation strikes to the unrest at Columbia University.
+As colleague Elizabeth Holtzman observed, Davidoff “helped make it possible for Lindsay to govern the city.”

-His dedication to Lindsay earned him a peculiar badge of honor: He was number 12 on President Richard Nixon’s enemies list, a distinction he wore with pride.
+His loyalty earned him a distinctive honor: he was number 12 on President Nixon’s enemies list — a distinction he wore proudly.
 “I think it should absolutely be carved into my gravestone: ‘He was lucky enough to be on Nixon’s enemies list,'” he once wrote.

 A Political Powerhouse

 After leaving City Hall, Davidoff founded Davidoff Hutcher & Citron LLP in 1975, building it into one of New York’s premier law and lobbying firms.
-For half a century, he served as an informal adviser to mayors and governors, respected across party lines.
-He was Mayor David Dinkins’ tennis partner and a strong supporter of Bill de Blasio, who officiated his 2014 wedding to journalist Linda Stasi at City Hall.
+For half a century, he served as an informal adviser to mayors and governors across party lines.
+He was Mayor David Dinkins’ tennis partner and a strong supporter of Bill de Blasio, who officiated Davidoff’s 2014 wedding to journalist Linda Stasi at City Hall.

 Manhattan Democratic Party Chair Keith Wright called him “the alpha and the omega,” adding, “Anybody involved in politics or government knows the name of Sid Davidoff.
 He was a real griot.
 He had institutional memory.
 And people came from far and wide to seek his advice.”